Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 RDMA interface, MEMIF interface, and VETH interface.
 As shown in above diagram, this guide will demonstrate memif interace and RDMA interface cases for L2 switching.
-VPP switch instance can have two MEMIF connections to another VPP instance as traffic generator on same DUT, or two RDMA NIC connections to an external traffic generator.
+VPP switch instance can have two MEMIF connections to another VPP instance as traffic generator on same DUT, or two RDMA ethernet connections to an external user provided traffic generator.

 ****************
 MEMIF connection